Freaky/checkrestart/README.md

 A **checkrestart** command first appeared in the debian-extras package in Debian Linux.

-This **checkrestart** implementation performs a similar, but not identical task, and takes the name because why not.
-It is based on a similar implementation in the author's previous **pkg-cruft** Ruby script.
+This implementation follows a similar idea, and is based on a prior version in the author's **pkg-cruft** Ruby script.

+A similar **checkrestart** command is also available as an OpenBSD port.

 # AUTHORS